vanalm/churnrate_ml/README.md

 ## Algorithm Recommendations
 - **Logistic Regression**: A good starting point given the binary nature of the target variable (Churn), especially after feature scaling and one-hot encoding.
 - **Random Forest / Gradient Boosting**: These ensemble methods can capture non-linear relationships and interactions between features effectively.
-- **XGBoost**: Ideal for handling imbalanced data and extracting complex patterns.
+- **XGBoost**: (Good for handling imbalanced data)
-- **Support Vector Machine (SVM)**: Useful for classification tasks, though more appropriate after scaling the features.
+- **Support Vector Machine (SVM)**: Useful for classification tasks, (scaling the features is important here
-- **Neural Networks**: Applicable if the dataset is large enough, especially after transforming categorical variables into suitable formats.
+- **Neural Networks**: Applicable if the dataset is large enough, especially after transforming categorical variables into the rihgt format

 ## Numerical Variables Analysis